Rearing Butterflies & Moths

 by Barb Ogg, PhD, Extension Educator

 Collecting Larvae: Butterflies and moth larvae are hard to find, but looking for known food plants can make the task easier.
-Different swallowtail caterpillars eat parsley, dill, carrot and parsnip greens.
+Different swallowtail caterpillars (like the one at the right) eat parsley, dill, carrot and parsnip greens.
 Look for monarch caterpillars on milkweed plants.
 Many large moth caterpillars like tomato and tobacco hornworms produce large amounts of frass (insect droppings).
 Carefully look above piles of frass for damaged leaves and the caterpillar.
 A list of plants where you may find butterfly larvae are listed below.

 Before removing the larva from the plant, make sure you have access to plenty of fresh food plant for it to eat because the caterpillars may feed for several days to a week or more.
 If this is on someone else's property, be sure to ask before you pick leaves from plants.
 It may be against the law to remove insects/plants in state and national parks and preserves.
 Ask first.

 Rearing Container: You will need an aquarium or large wide-mouthed jar with a lid.
 Perforate the lid or use a wide-mouthed jar ring with a screen.

 Food: Nearly all butterflies and moth larvae eat plants.
 Since they are often very selective about what they will eat, it is important to note the plant on which they are found and keep fresh plant material available at all times.
 Depending on their size, the larvae will eat one or more leaves of their food plant every day.
 The larger the larva, the more it will eat so make sure that you have access to plenty of their food plant.
 Cuttings can be stored in a plastic bag misted with water in the refrigerator.